Phoenix Police Department: Aviation

 The department uses three AgustaWestland A119 helicopters.

 They also fly five Eurocopter AS350 B3's and an AgustaWestland A109 Power for rescues.

 The department also uses a Pilatus PC-12.
 This aircraft is intended for surveillance, but also serves as a transport.
 Additionally, the Air Support Unit has three Cessna aircraft; one 1978 182Q, one 1981 172P and a P210R.

-Sidearm
+Firearms

-Phoenix Police officers will typically be armed with a Glock pistol usually in either .40 S&W or 9mm.
-The Glock 21 .45 ACP is also authorized.
+Phoenix Police officers are typically armed with a Glock 17 pistol chambered in 9mm.
+Several other handguns, shotguns, rifles and less than lethal launchers and munitions are also authorized.

+Fallen Officers

+46 police officers and 7 K9's have died in the line of duty.